raphaellith/Typewriters-to-Belie-Format/_posts/2024-10-17-Phantom-Act-1.md

 | How Piangi's reluctance is exhibited | Piangi switches from ```/ˈro.ma/``` to ```/ɹəʊm/``` with a slightly patronizing undertone. | Piangi hardly conceals his patronization, comedically pronouncing "Rome" as ```/ɹəʊmːː/``` with a mockingly long ```/mːː/``` sound at the end. |
 | How the rehearsal ends | Piangi is unable to unsheathe his sword from his scabbard, giving us the impression that this is indeed merely a rehearsal, with a couple of places that are yet to be perfected. | The live show really upped their schadenfreude game: Here, Piangi attempts but fails to mount an enormous prop elephant, which is a hilarious sight to behold.
 (Throughout the play, Piangi seems to be main source of comic relief, which I'll come back to later on.) |

 After the rehearsal, Monsieur Lefevre, the owner of the Opera Populaire, announces his retirement and introduces the new managers Monsieur Firmin and Monsieur André.
-Firmin then requests whether Carlotta could perform for him an aria from Hannibal (titled "Think of Me") as a personal favor, to which Carlotta promptly accedes.
+Firmin then requests whether Carlotta could perform for him an aria from Hannibal as a personal favor, to which Carlotta promptly accedes.
 One verse into the aria though, this happens:

 > _(The scenic backdrop on stage falls from the flies unexpectedly, seemingly without explanation.)_
 >